 With a high LRV, Cool White reflects the most sunlight, keeping your home cooler and reducing energy costs.
 Its clean, timeless look works well with both modern and traditional styles.

-Soft Beige / Warm Taupe
+Soft Beige or Warm Taupe

 These earth-toned neutrals (LRV 60-70) pair beautifully with stone or brick.
 They create a welcoming, natural look while still reflecting heat effectively.

-Pale Blue / Sky Blue
+Pale Blue or Sky Blue

 Reflective and calming, these shades (LRV 65-75) are perfect for coastal or Mediterranean-style homes.
 They offer a fresh, airy feel without absorbing excess heat.

-Sage Green / Dusty Olive
+Sage Green or Dusty Olive

 Earthy greens that fall between LRV values of 55-65 complement your landscaping.
 They give your home a relaxed, balanced vibe while keeping it comfy.